AlexanderAuAY/Alex-Au---Website/README.md

 drawFish (209,186,15,200);
 drawFish (133,85,126,99);
 ```
-This project was a good introduction into how
+This project was a good introduction and playground into how and what affects the coding of websites.
+For example, the usage of noStroke and the draw command.
+NoStroke removes the lines of the object, while the draw command displays the objects at a designated locations.
+Overall, Intro to JS was an effective tutorial on the basics of JS.
+The projects were the best part of the module as they allowed you creative freedom to show what you had just learned.

 [Back to the Table of Contents](#start)